omarjuvera/portfolios/Projects/ReadMe.txt

 This folder contains all my Cybersecurity projects.

-DISCLAIMER: All the content in this repository is shared & showcase my projects, personal reasearch in the form of articles and so on.
-Also solely for educational purposes ONLY.
+DISCLAIMER: All content in this repository is shared to showcase my projects, personal research in the form of articles, and more.
+In addition to educational purposes.
+It is not intended for any malicious use.
-Hacking whiteout permission is illegal!
+Hacking without permission is illegal!
 Do not do it!!!